 The churches that are the most evangelistically effective are consistently focusing on what is next for the new individuals and families with whom they are connecting.
 Here are some proven ideas your ministry team can consider for creating a great follow-up invitation opportunity:

 1. Ongoing Sermon Series – Use BTCS as the launching point for a multi-week sermon series.
 This is one of the simplest ways to create a very natural next step for your new BTCS guests.
-At the close of your worship gathering be sure to invite everyone to join you next Sunday as you continue your message series.
+At the close of your worship gathering be sure to invite everyone to join you next Sunday as you start a new message series.
 A short “tease” about what is going to be covered the following week is helpful.
-You can also send a reminder invitation during the week following BTCS to all of your guests —via email, text, handwritten note, or all three— thanking them for joining you and asking them to return for the second part of your sermon series.
-If you have purchased the Hope is Here BTCS digital church kit you already have a powerful four-week sermon series, including graphics and videos, which you can launch on BTCS and invite everyone back for the next several weeks.
+You can also send a reminder invitation during the week following BTCS to all of your guests —via email, text, handwritten note, or all three— thanking them for joining you and asking them to return for the next sermon series.
+Not sure what sermon series to use?
+We recommend one of these: Faith Explored, Renewed or Not So Secret Sauce.